-In this article, we will show you the Tableau Start Page.
-The Start Page in Tableau is the central location to Connect, or Extract Data for your report and Opens recently used Workbooks.
+In this article, we show you the Tableau Start Page.
+The Start Page in Tableau is the central location to Connect or Extract Data for your report, and Opens recently used Workbooks.

 Tableau Start Page

-- Connect to a File: This section helps you to connect with Files, or allows you to extract data from files such as Excel, Text Files, PDFs, Spatial Files etc.
+- Connect to a File: This section helps you to connect with Files, or allows you to extract data from files such as Excel, Text Files, PDFs, Spatial Files, so on.

-- Connect To a Server: This section helps you to connect with the Servers, or allows you to extract data from servers such as MySQL, SQL Server, Tableau Server etc.
+- Connect To a Server: This section helps you to connect with the Servers or allows you to extract data from servers such as MySQL, SQL Server, Tableau Server so on.

-- Saved Data Sources: All the existing or Saved Data Sources will be displayed under this section.
+- Saved Data Sources: All the existing or Saved Data Sources will display under this section.

 - Open: Most recently used Workbooks will be displayed under this section.
 Currently, we don’t have any used workbooks.